ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

     DELETE /user/sessions/<sessionID>
     X-CSRF-Token: <csrfToken>

-If an unsafe request is missing CSRF token, or it has wrong value, a response error must be given:
+If an unsafe request is missing the CSRF token, or it has the wrong value, a response error must be given:
     401 Unauthorized

 Rich client application security concerns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The whole point of CSRF protection is to avoid that users accidentally can do harmful operations by being tricked into executing a http(s) request against a web applications they are logged into, in case of browsers this will then be blocked by lack of CSRF token.
+The whole point of CSRF protection is to prevent users accidentally running harmful operations by being tricked into executing a http(s) request against a web applications they are logged into, in case of browsers this will then be blocked by lack of CSRF token.
 However if you develop a rich client application (javascript, java, flash, silverlight, iOS, android, ..) that is:

 * Registering itself as a protocol handler